The Sunshine Coast Festival of the Written Arts takes place on the unceded territory of the shíshálh First Nation.

 - Jane Davidson, Producer

 The Board of Directors is responsible for governance, policy and the finances of the society.
-The Producer, a full-time paid employee, is responsible for Festival and CABC programming and day-to-day operations.
+The Producer, a full-time employee, is responsible for Festival and CABC programming and day-to-day operations.
 The Producer reports to the Board of Directors.